 Siusan is a change agent whose strength is her ability to quickly grasp a situation and apply sound strategic thinking to problem solve.
 She always looks for innovative solutions and likes nothing better than to lead sustainable best practice initiatives.
 She looks forward to leading a collaborative sector wide improvement in the area of mental health and wellbeing.

 Patrick Kidd is Chair of the ESF.
-Patrick has been employed as a principle consultant in Deloitte since leaving the Australian Army in early 2015.
+Patrick was a Principal Consultant at Deloitte since leaving the Australian Army in early 2015.
 In December 2016, he was seconded from Deloitte to serve as CEO of the Invictus Games Sydney after winning the bid to host the Games.
 He led the planning and delivery of the Games, building a team of over 140 full time staff and 1000 volunteers.
+Patrick is now Principal Consultant at Synergy 360.

 Before joining Deloitte Patrick had a 30-year career in the British and Australian defence forces during which he had the privilege to work alongside people from many different nation’s leading teams in dynamic and challenging environments; his operational service has included extended service in the Balkans, the Middle East and Asia.
 He actively supports initiatives and organisations which enhance the health and well-being of veterans and their families and will use this experience to support Victoria’s first responders.